OCI-IL/HeatwaveGenAIDemo/readme.md

 1. Go back to Chrome and navigate to: http://{public_instance_ip}:3001

-1. Upload a PDF file, run embed and enjoy exploring.
+1. Upload a PDF file, run embed, and enjoy exploring.

-1. With the trail account this setup can run for 30 days, until credits are expired.
-Please turn of the resources if you are not using it.
+1. With the trial account, this setup can run for 30 days until credits expire.
+Please turn off the resources if you are not using them.